 James M. Helfenstein served both as Organist and Choirmaster and as Headmaster of the School.
 He was succeeded as Organist and Choirmaster in 1922 by Ernest Mitchell, who was brought to New York from Trinity Church, Copley Square in Boston.
 Mr. Mitchell served Grace Church with great distinction for thirty-eight years.
 Upon his retirement in 1960, Frank Cedric Smith, then organist at Grace Church in Newark, New Jersey, and himself a former choirboy at Grace Church, became Organist and Choirmaster.
 Mr. Smith retired in 1992 and was succeeded by Bruce G. McInnes, Organist and Choirmaster, who came from Christ Church Cathedral in Eau Claire, Wisconsin.
 Mr. McInnes retired in the fall of 1999 and Patrick Allen became Organist and Master of Choristers in March of 2000.

-Thus, in its One Hundred Eighteen year history The Choir of Men and Boys at Grace Church has had only five directors.
+Thus, in its One Hundred Twenty Two year history The Choir of Men and Boys at Grace Church has had only five directors.
 It is the oldest resident Boy Choir in continuous service in New York City, and its school served as a model for the Choir Schools at the Cathedral of Saint John the Divine on Morningside Heights and at Saint Thomas Church Fifth Avenue.
 The Choir School which began with sixteen boys has evolved into Grace Church School which today comprises some four hundred boys and girls spanning grades pre-kindergarten through eight.
-In the fall of 2012 the Grace Church High School will open for its first season with grade nine.
+In the fall of 2012 the High School Division of Grace Church School opened and now comprises grades nine through twelve.

 During its distinguished history this Choir was the first to have its Christmas Eve Service of Lessons and Carols televised nationally.
 The Choir has sung on many occasions at the major concert halls in New York City including participation in performances of Mahler’s Eighth Symphony and Massenet’s Hérodiade at Carnegie Hall.
 New anthems are commissioned regularly for the Grace Church Choirs including most recently works by René Clausen, Fenno Heath, Barry Rose and Gerre Hancock.